 1. Cohort Analysis

 In a cohort analysis, customers are grouped based on their shared characteristics.
 Each business is unique, so there are many ways you can group your customers to extract valuable insights.
 Here are a few examples:

-- Month of purchase
+- By month of purchase

-- Acquisition source (organic, paid, affiliate, etc.)
+- By acquisition source (organic, paid, affiliate, etc.)